Change Management

 Projects selected for the updates are sorted as follows:

-• Grey: The sheets included in the report will not be changed.
+• Grey: The sheets included in the report don't change.

 • Green: All the sheets in scope were matched successfully.